 - Heavenly Father

 …or whatever your belief system indicates.
-The invocation should be spoken in a slow and reverent, but eloquent tone making the room receptive to spiritual allies
+The invocation should be spoken in a slow and reverent, but eloquent tone making the room receptive to spiritual allies.
+Motherly offers more ideas for you.

 To finish the blessingway opening, each guest should have a turn to introduce themselves and express their wish for the Mother Blessing and what they would like to contribute to it.
 A nice touch to add would be to have each guest also “introduce” her mother and grandmothers by sharing their names with the group.
 To transition into the main part of the ceremony, allow each guest to share a birth story, poem, song or instrument.